3 Easy Urban Hikes in Denver

-Sometimes, driving on I-70 or 285 for an hour or more through traffic and snow can keep quell the gumption to go for a hike near Denver.
-Why put yourself through that hassle when you can go for a hike right here in metro Denver much more quickly, giving you extra time to watch the Broncos, do some meal prep or volunteer.
+Sometimes, driving on I-70 or 285 for an hour or more through traffic and snow can quell the gumption to go for a hike near Denver.
+Why put yourself through that hassle when you can go for a hike right here in metro Denver much more quickly, giving you extra time to watch your favorite team, do some meal prep, or volunteer.

 What do I wear on my bottom?
 A skort: available with short, medium, and long bottoms.
 And I only wear Skirt Sport.